- Side Effects

 - Estrogens with progestins should not be used to prevent dementia.

 - Women's Health Initiative Memory Study (WHIMS), a substudy of WHI, reported an increased risk of probable dementia in postmenopausal women aged 65 years or older undergoing 4 years of treatment with CE 0.625 mg/day plus MPA 2.5 mg/day versus placebo.

 - Unknown whether this finding applies to younger postmenopausal women.

 Dose and duration (oral)

-- In the absence of comparable data, cardiovascular and dementia risks should be assumed to be similar for other doses of CE and MPA and for other combinations and dosage forms of estrogens and progestins
+- In the absence of comparable data, cardiovascular and dementia risks should be assumed to be similar for other doses of CE and MPA and other combinations and dosage forms of estrogens and progestins

 Keep out of reach of children.
 In case of overdose, get medical help or contact a Poison Control Center immediately.

 - Known or suspected pregnancy or as a diagnostic test for pregnancy